On well-posedness of a mildly dissipative family of active scalar equations in borderline Sobolev spaces: Introduction

-In this paper, we study an alternative mechanism via mild dissipation for recovering well-posedness for the full range of \eqref{eq:gsqg}, $\be\in[0,2]$, in the borderline Sobolev spaces $H^{1+\be}(\RR^2)$.
-Addition of mild dissipation effectively allows us to consider constitutive laws that balance the dissipation with logarithmically more singular velocities.
-We moreover observe that these mechanisms may also be correspondingly balanced by the functional setting as well.
-With all such modifications in place, we develop a unified theory of local well-posedness in the corresponding borderline Sobolev spaces $H_\om^{1+\be}(\RR^2)$ of \eqref{eq:dgsqg}, for all $\be\in[0,2]$, where $\om$ belongs an appropriate set of weights.
-From this point of view, our results touch upon those of M. Vishik \cite{Vishik1999}, where Yudovich's classical uniqueness theorem was extended to a borderline Besov space setting where growth in the norm is allowed, but in a controlled way weighted by frequency; the role of the weights $\om$ play a similar role for us, albeit in an $L^2$ setting.
+In this paper, we develop a general framework of mild dissipation to comprehensively address this issue for the full range of {\eqref{eq:gsqg}}, $\beta \in [0,2]$, in a borderline regularity setting that encompasses the classical Sobolev spaces $H^{1+\beta }(\mathbb{R}^{2})$ and frequency-weighted Sobolev spaces $H^{1+\beta}_{\omega}(\mathbb{R}^2)$.
+The addition of mild dissipation allows us to also consider constitutive laws that balance the dissipation with logarithmically more singular velocities.
+The incorporation of frequency-weights, $\omega$, provide us with further flexiblity to balance the effects from both the modifications of the dissipative term and constitutive law through the functional setting.
+With all such modifications in place, we develop a unified analysis of local well-posedness in a general borderline regularity setting to {\eqref{eq:dgsqg}}, for all $\beta \in [0,2]$, where $\omega $ belongs an appropriate set of weights.
+Allowing for a set of weights allows one to navigate the lack of a scaling-symmetry in the presence of either mild dissipation or logarithmically-modified velocity and ultimately provides a sharper family of borderline spaces in this context.
+From this point of view, our results touch upon those of M. Vishik \cite{Vishik1999}, where Yudovich's classical uniqueness theorem was extended to a borderline Besov space setting where growth in the norm is allowed, but in a controlled way that is characterized by frequency weights; the role of the weights $\omega $ {plays a} similar role for us, albeit in an $L^{2}$ setting.

-As in \cite{ChaeWu2012, JollyKumarMartinez2020b}, we identify a putatively minimal condition for local well-posedness that jointly involves the dissipation, modification of the constitutive law, as well as the weights $\om$ that modify the functional setting.
+As in \cite{ChaeWu2012,JollyKumarMartinez2020b}, we identify a putatively minimal condition for local well-posedness that jointly involves the dissipation, modification of the constitutive law, as well as the weights $\omega $ that modify the functional setting.
 The class of multipliers considered here are sufficiently broad to accommodate powers of logarithms or iterated logarithms.
-One particular special case that is covered is $m(D)=(\ln(I-\Delta))^{\mu}$ and $p(D)=(\ln(I-\Delta))^{\til{\mu}}$, where we are able to establish local well-posedness in $H^{1+\be}(\RR^2)$, for all $\be\in[0,2]$, provided that $\mu>\til{\mu}+1/2$, where $\til{\mu}>-1/2$.
-Our result therefore interpolates between the well-posedness results in \cite{ChaeWu2012, JollyKumarMartinez2020b} up to the sharp thresholds where the equation experiences ill-posedness \cite{JeongKim2021, Kwon2020}, at least in the range $\be\in[0,1]$.
+One particular special case that is covered is $m(D)=(\ln (I-\Delta ))^{\mu}$ and $p(D)=(\ln (I-\Delta ))^{\widetilde{\mu }}$, where we are able to establish local well-posedness in $H^{1+\beta }(\mathbb{R}^{2})$, for all $\beta \in [0,2]$, provided that $\mu >\widetilde{\mu }+1/2$, where $\widetilde{\mu }>-1/2$.
+Our result therefore interpolates between the well-posedness results in \cite{ChaeWu2012,JollyKumarMartinez2020b} up to the sharp thresholds where the equation is known to experience ill-posedness \cite{JeongKim2021,Kwon2020}, at least in the range $\beta \in [0,1]$.